 Senior Editor in New York

 Charo Henríquez is a digital media executive based in New York City.
 She has extensive experience working in the intersection of journalism, technology, and product management as well as training and coaching journalists.
-She is an advocate for women, Hispanics and underrepresented communities in media.
+She is an advocate for women, Hispanics, the intersection of the two and other underrepresented communities in media leadership.

 She currently works at The New York Times as Senior Editor for Digital Storytelling and Training on the organization's Digital Transition team.

 Charo is also a member of Online News Association's Board of Directors and of the Advisory Council Board to the Spanish-language Journalism Program at the City University of New York's Graduate School of Journalism.